dc25/myBlog/_posts/2017-06-24-using-github-comments-in-a-jekyll-blog.markdown

 ### Jekyll

 [This blog][myBlog] is based on Jekyll and includes the changes needed to support use of Github comments.
 This post has Github comments enabled so that the comments shown below are from a Github issue.
 To add to those comments, click the "Post a comment on Github" button below.
-This will take you to a Github page at which anyone can add a comment to the discussion that shows up on this page.
-Github login is required to post a comment.
+This will take you to a Github page at which anyone logged in to Github can add a comment to the discussion that shows up on this page.

 [myBlog]: https:dc25.github.io/myBlog "Why bother?"